National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

       factor(
         x,
         levels = c(
-          "No Event Documented", # Reference level for models "Butted by animal",
+          "No event documented", # Reference level for models "Butted by animal",
           "Peck by bird"
         )